On/about June 25, reassessment notices will be mailed to the last known mailing address of

 First Step: Office Review

-The Office Review Application and filing instructions can be obtained on this website.
+The Office Review Application and filing instructions can be obtained on found on the Forms page of our website.
 The property owner

 will have the opportunity to submit any information that demonstrates a more supportable fair market value of the property in question,